 A word of caution, however, that the rules are a bit daunting and will require at least a little bit of study from everyone gathered at the table. —CH

-Based on the incredible world building of Jacub Rozalski, Scythe is a strategy game that takes place during an alternate post World War I-era timeline.
-The game is replete with wild technology, as if Nikolai Tesla had turned his mind toward fashioning weapons of war.
-Players will stride across the land of Scythe with giant steam-powered mechs at their side, but the world that they pass through is strictly pastoral.
+Based on the incredible world-building of Jacub Rozalski, Scythe is a strategy game that takes place during an alternate post-World War I-era timeline.
+The game is replete with wild technology, as if Nikola Tesla had turned his mind toward fashioning weapons of war.
+Players will stride across the land of Scythe with giant, steam-powered mechs at their side, but the world that they pass through is strictly pastoral.
 It’s a dichotomy that will stick in your mind long after you’ve stood up from the table.

 Star Wars X-Wing